 Protecting Your Insurance Benefits Under Employee Plans

-Based in San Francisco, at Mannion Lowe & Oksenendler, A Professional Corporation our attorneys stand up to the insurance companies when they act in bad faith by refusing to pay claims and taking other actions that they are obligated to take.
+Based in San Francisco, at Mannion Lowe & Oksenendler, P.C. our attorneys stand up to the insurance companies when they act in bad faith by refusing to pay claims and taking other actions that they are obligated to take.
 Sometimes, however, special considerations must be taken in regard to employer-sponsored plans covered by the Employee Retirement Income Security Act (ERISA).
 Successfully handling matters under ERISA requires a certain type of specific knowledge and experience that only attorneys who have spent a lot of time working in this area are likely to have.

 To learn how we can help you resolve an ERISA matter, schedule a legal consultation with one of our experienced attorneys.

 ERISA is a law that regulates employee welfare benefit plans which provide “medical, surgical or hospital care, or benefits in the event of sickness, accident, disability, or death” through the purchase of insurance or other means.
 In other words, many medical insurance, life insurance, and disability insurance policies offered by the employer are governed by ERISA rules.

 Why is this important?
 An action for insurance bad faith that relates to the handling of a claim under an ERISA-covered plan is pre-empted by the federal law, meaning that you cannot bring a lawsuit in state court like you could otherwise.